qlik-oss/mira/README.md

 #### Labeling in local mode

-In _local_ mode, Mira assumes that the `mira-discovery-id` label is provided on Docker containers.
+In _local_ mode, Mira assumes that the discovery label is provided on Docker containers.
 Below is an example extract from a Docker compose file that would cause Mira to discover the `engine1` container.

 ```yaml
 version: "3.1"